hyryel/com.unity.multiplayer.docs/docs/components/networkanimator.md

 # NetworkAnimator

 The `NetworkAnimator` component provides you with a fundamental example of how to synchronize animations during a network session.
-Animation states are synchronized with players joining an existing network session and any client already connected before the animation state changing.
+Animation states are synchronized with Players joining an existing network session and any client already connected before the animation state changing.

 * Players joining an existing network session will be synchronized with:
     * All the `Animator`'s current properties and states.